Homeschool Math Games

 Send the kids outside with pails of water and plastic measuring cups.
 Have them find out for themselves what 1/2 + 1/4 means.

-Collect all the change in the house and use it to play store.
+Collect all the changes in the house and use it to play store.
 Real coins keep their interest better than fake ones.
 Fake bills can be printed from the Internet.

 Draw a number line on narrow paper, like adding machine tape.
 Make the numbers several centimeters apart.
 Use toy cars or people to move along the number line and find the answers to equations.